What is an ecosystem?

 Making your own ecosystem is not only easy, but also fun to do!
 Even in an office space.
 The only accessory you need is a glass vase, toilet bowl or a lockable glass pot.
 What you put in the lockable environment is up to you.
 We do recommend the use of hydro grains, active charcoal, potting soil and tropical plants.
 By being able to close off the environment you create a self-sustaining ecosystem.
 Nothing else is needed!

 Create your own ecosystem?
-That’s how you do it!
+That’s easy!

 Have you found the glass lockable pot?
 Then you can get to work.
 Make sure you clean the glass casing properly.
 You can do this with hot water and green soap.
 When your glass jar is clean you can fill it with soil.
 This can be made from stones, charcoal, moss and earth, but also a combination of.